 Four features in the dataset are notable: (i) the production of undeuterated C1H4 under incipient catagenic conditions; (ii) the predominance of CD4 towards the end of the experiment, coinciding with the late oil window; (iii) the lack of direct methane-water isotopic exchange even at 350 °C; and (iv) the near-absence of CH2D2 during the experiment.
 These observations suggest that while some –CHx moieties in kerogen or longer-chain hydrocarbons undergo exchange more readily than cracking, some other moieties or compound classes are much less prone to exchange.

-Carefully-controlled, temperature-programmed hydrous deuteration (deuterous pyrolysis or deuterothermal pyrolysis) experiments on additional source rocks and kerogen types may reveal systematic differences in the kinetics of exchangability vs. hydrocarbon generation.
+Carefully-controlled, temperature-programmed hydrous deuteration (deuterous pyrolysis or deuterothermal pyrolysis) experiments on additional source rocks and organic matter types may reveal systematic differences in the kinetics of exchangability vs. hydrocarbon generation.
 Such experiments have the potential to improve prediction of generative yields and hydrocarbon composition in basins where timing and quality of charge are key uncertainties.

 Data from this study support the hypothesis that much of the H in thermogenic natural gases may derive from water, implying that the hydrogen content of organic matter may not limit gas generation.
 In general, the volumetric significance of the water hydrogen reservoir hence may be underappreciated in estimations of the natural gas resource potential on Earth.